-In 2011, the Administrative Conference adopted Recommendation 2011-4, Agency Use of Video Hearings: Best Practices and Possibilities for Expansion.
-Recommendation 2011-4 had two main purposes.
-First, it identified factors for agencies-especially agencies with high volume caseloads-to consider as they determined whether to conduct VTC hearings.
-Second. it offered several best practices agencies should employ when using VTC hearings.
-The recommendation concluded by encouraging agencies that have decided to conduct VTC hearings to "[c]onsult the staff of the Administrative Conference of the United States . . . for best practices, guidance, advice, and the possibilities for shared resources and collaboration."
+In 2011, the Administrative Conference adopted Recommendation 2011-4, Agency Use of Video Hearings: Best Practices and Possibilities for Expansion.4 Recommendation 2011-4 had two main purposes.
+First, it identified factors for agencies-especially agencies with high volume caseloads-to consider as they determined whether to conduct VTC hearings.5 Second, it offered several best practices agencies should employ when using VTC hearings.6 The recommendation concluded by encouraging agencies that have decided to conduct VTC hearings to "[c]onsult the staff of the Administrative Conference of the United States . . . for best practices, guidance, advice, and the possibilities for shared resources and collaboration."7

-This recommendation builds on Recommendation 2011-4 by providing practical guidance regarding how best to conduct VTC hearings.
-The Administrative Conference is committed to the principles of fairness, efficiency, and participant satisfaction in the conduct of hearings.
-When VTC is used, it must be used in a manner that promotes these principles, which form the cornerstones of adjudicative legitimacy.
-The Conference recognizes that VTC is not
+This recommendation builds on Recommendation 2011-4 by providing practical guidance regarding how best to conduct VTC hearings whether there are witnesses or not.
+The Administrative Conference is committed to the principles of fairness, efficiency, and participant